-On January 26, 2018, we entered into the Purchase Agreement with the selling shareholders providing for the issuance and sale by us of 12,499,999 of our common shares.
+On January 26, 2018, we entered into a purchase agreement with certain investors providing for the issuance and sale by us of 12,499,999 of our common shares.
 The common shares were offered pursuant to an effective shelf registration statement on Form F-3, which was initially filed with the Securities and Exchange Commission on September 1, 2015 and declared effective on September 10, 2015 (File No. 333-206710).
 We refer to such offering of common shares as the "January 2018 Registered Offering."

-In a concurrent private placement, we issued to the selling shareholders warrants to purchase up to 7,499,999 of our common shares in the aggregate.
+In a concurrent private placement, we issued to the same investors warrants to purchase up to 7,499,999 of our common shares in the aggregate.
 The warrants became exercisable immediately upon their issuance on January 30, 2018, at an exercise price of \$0.50 per common share, and expire of January 30, 2025.
 Following the consummation of the Merger, the warrants became exercisable for an aggregate of 750,002 of our common shares (assuming we decide to round up fractional common shares to the next whole common share), at an exercise price of \$5.00 per common share.
-The common shares being offered by the selling shareholders hereby are the common shares issuable upon exercise of the warrants.
+We refer to such warrants as the "January 2018 Warrants".